WanjaNjunge/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the permission to the file hello, chmod 007 hello chmod 753 hello for task 9 a script that sets the mode of the file hello the same as olleh’s mode, chmod --reference=olleh hello
+a script that sets the permission to the file hello, chmod 007 hello chmod 753 hello for task 9 a script that sets the mode of the file hello the same as olleh’s mode, chmod --reference=olleh hello a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed, chmod -R ugo+x